What is Decred?

 Politeia needed a system where everyone can know what exactly was voted on and to make sure that the proposals weren’t tampered with in any way.
 This is where the concept of “dcrtime” time comes in, which is based on the open timestamps project.

 The purpose of dcrtime is pretty simple.
-Verify the authenticity of the documents using blockchain, without storing those documents on the blockchain.
+Verify the authenticity of the documents using blockchain technology, without storing those documents on the blockchain.

 How do we do that?